BenFuchs/DND_app/Readme.md

 26/11/24:
 - [ ] When clicking on the chat button in the navbar, and then clicking on inventory/traits button, the ID for the sheet gets messed up for some reason?
-   | - Error when this happens is:
+    Error when this happens is:
     Error: Field 'id' expected a number but got 'NaN'.
 - [WIP] chatRoom component is being generated inside of the room creation/selection component, needs to navigate to it
 - [X] fix the ws route for the individual chat rooms
 - [ ] add an option to delete rooms only if you have the password to them

+3/12/24:
+- [ ] QoL change: Set DM's into a seperate modal, show them seperatly from the major group chat
+- [ ] QoL change: in connected users, the logged user should not see his own name/ be able to send things to himself